vicevirus/Covid-Tracker/README.md

 A simple flutter app to view the current status of COVID-19 Sorry for having too many bright colours.. it might hurt your eye &#128514;

+Here is the release APK for Android<br/>
+<a href="https://github.com/vicevirus/covid19trackerflutter/raw/master/app-release.apk">Download (20.6mb)</a><br/>

+<b>Android ONLY</b>
+Remember to turn on unknown sources in settings and click 'install anyway' during installation.

 API from https://github.com/NovelCOVID/API